 We market products in more than 130 countries, mainly through subsidiaries in markets we believe have the greatest sales potential in Europe, Asia, the Americas and Australia.
 We also work with specialized independent distributors and importers.
-As of March 31, 2020, we employed approximately 5,100 people in more than 35 locations worldwide.
+As of June 30, 2020, we employed approximately 5,200 people in more than 35 locations worldwide.

-The COVID-19 pandemic will have a significant impact on QIAGEN in 2020.
+The COVID-19 pandemic will continue to have a significant impact on QIAGEN in 2020.
 Extraordinary demand has emerged for molecular technologies involved in testing for the new pathogen.
-However, the overall full-year impact is not predictable at this point, as the significant increase in demand comes at the same time as demand for other products has waned due to the quarantines and other actions in many countries around the world that have disrupted the broader economy and routine healthcare.
+We expect a continuation of trends from the first six months of 2020 into the third and fourth quarters of the year.
+Sustained elevated demand for coronavirus test products is expected to more than offset weaker year-over-year sales trends in other areas of the portfolio, which are being adversely impacted by quarantines and lockdown actions in countries around the world.